The Board of Governors

 About the Governing Board

-The board of governors comprises volunteers who serve as governors of the school, trustees of the charity and non-executive directors of the limited company.
-Those who serve as governors come from a range of professional backgrounds and experience so that they may provide guidance and strategic direction.
+The board of governors comprises volunteers who serve as governors of the school, trustees of the charity and non-executive directors of the not-for-profit, limited company.
+Those who serve as governors come from a range of professional backgrounds and experience so that they may provide oversight and strategic direction.
 The full governing body meets formally at least four times a year, and governors are invited to attend other school occasions.

 In addition to attending and participating in meetings of the full governing body, governors are expected to be active within one or more of the governing board’s sub-committees, which meet separately as appropriate for each committee’s objectives.
 Governors act as ambassadors and advocates for the school, and must act independently in accordance with Charity law.
 For this reason, it is extremely unusual for the parent of a pupil currently on-roll to be appointed to serve on the board of governors.
 However, parents are encouraged to contact the Headmaster or the Board directly with recommendations for suitable candidates to serve on the board who are not parents of current pupils on the school's roll.